August 22, 2022

 2. An explainer

-For many firms, a customer signing up for their service is only the start.
-To get a new customer engaged and boost the chances of retention, they need them to start using the product.
-The sooner they learn the benefits of the offering, the less likely they’re to churn.
-That’s why lots of brands treat an initial onboarding email as a kind of explainer.
+A customer signing up for their service is only the start.
+To get a new customer engaged and boost retention, get them to start using your product.

 3. Next steps

 As the above example shows, these messages don’t need to be dry or dull.
 You can keep things light and attractive via good design.
-What you must do, though, is make it clear what steps a customer needs to take.
+What you must do, though, is list the steps clearly.
 Make it as easy as possible to engage further with your product, and they’re more likely to do so.

 4. Community building

 Sometimes you’re not looking for an email recipient to do anything.
 Your customer onboarding message doesn’t have to spur a customer on to take action.
-Instead, it can show them that they’ve joined a tight-knit group.
-You’re looking to foster a sense of belonging and community.

 Here’s an example of a community building welcome email from Backcountry.